Home » African Destinations » Uganda » Murchison Falls National Park

 At the heart of Murchison Falls National Park is its most iconic attraction—the mighty Murchison Falls.
 This is where the Victoria Nile is squeezed through a narrow 7-meter gorge and plunges 45 meters over the edge of the Rift Valley escarpment.
 The result is an incredibly powerful and thunderous waterfall that has given the park its name.

-After the dramatic drop, the river calms into a wide, slow-moving stretch that flows for about 80 kilometers across the valley floor, eventually reaching Lake Albert.
-It’s a truly unforgettable natural spectacle—and the highlight of any visit to the park.
+After the dramatic drop, the river calms into a wide, slow-moving stretch that flows for about 80 kilometers across the valley floor before reaching Lake Albert.
+This breathtaking natural spectacle is the highlight of any visit to Murchison Falls National Park.

-Over the years, Murchison Falls has drawn travelers from around the world, including famous names like Winston Churchill, Theodore Roosevelt, Ernest Hemingway, and other members of the British royal family—all captivated by its wild beauty and untamed charm.
+Over the years, Murchison Falls has attracted visitors from around the world, including famous travelers such as Winston Churchill, Theodore Roosevelt, Ernest Hemingway, and even members of the British royal family, all drawn by the park’s dramatic landscapes and wild beauty.

 Activities to Enjoy in Murchison Falls National Park